Different types of Glaciers and What They Are

 In Alaska there are eight types of glacier formations.
 They are; ice fields, mountain glaciers, valley glaciers, tidewater glaciers, piedmont glaciers, hanging glaciers, cirque glaciers, and ice aprons.
 Other glacier related formations are rock glaciers, ice shelves, ice caps, ice streams, and ice sheets.

-Icefields are like the hub of a glacier wheel.
+Icefields are like the hub of wheel with glacier spokes.
 They are places where snow gets deposited across a very large area usually sending glaciers out in different directions.
 A popular icefield is Harding Icefield, accessed along Exit Glacier near Seward.

 Also called alpine glaciers, mountain glaciers start high in the mountains and flow through mountainous areas generally lined with peaks on both sides.